NOAA-PSL/ufs-arctic-workflow/README.md

 Generating all Initial and Boundary Inputs
 ------------------------------------------
 This will create both ocean and atmosphere inputs that can be placed into an existing run directory (e.g., see [Accessing Existing Test Cases (Hera)](#accessing-existing-test-cases-hera))
-1. In the main directory, check the `config.in` file for accessible file locations and correct account information.
+1. In the run directory, check the `config.in` file for accessible file locations and correct account information.
-2. Run `./run_all_prep`
+2. Run `./run_all_prep` from this directory.
 3. Output files will be placed in a top-level directory called `intercom`.
 Place all `*.nc` files into `INPUT` in your run directory and place `MOM_input` into top level of run directory.

 Generating MOM6 Initial and Boundary Inputs